The Sprinng Literary Movement Mentorship Programme is an intensive 3-weeks online programme.

 All updates and additional announcements will be posted on the website: www.sprinng.org

 How to win?

-Read the current publications on the SLM website for April 1-30, 2018.
-Write a comment on 2 or more of the publications posted on the SLM website for April 1-30, 2018.
+Read the current publications on the SLM website for June 1-30, 2018,.
+Write a comment on 2 or more of the publications posted on the SLM website for June 1-30, 2018.